unr-deaddrop/prototype_agent/README.md

 ## Development
-To get the dependencies (Redis and pip installables), simply run `make deps` (preferably in the context of a venv).
+To get the dependencies (Redis and pip installables), simply run `make deps`.
+Because dddb currently doesn't seem to work in virtual environments, do this _outside of a venv_.

 To start everything, simply run `make` (or `make all`).
 This will handle daemonization for you.